Irish Society for the Prevention of Cruelty to Children

-The ISPCC (ISPCC) is a charity in Ireland dedicated to enhancing the lives of children and young people.
+The Irish Society for the Prevention of Cruelty to Children (ISPCC) is a charity in Ireland dedicated to enhancing the lives of children and young people.
 It provides a range of services to children and families in Ireland, and promotes children's rights.

 The ISPCC is best known for its free confidential listening service, Childline.
 It also provides a range of support services from its offices around Ireland.
 Its support line is available daily to anyone in Ireland concerned about a child.

 The ISPCC was founded as a successor to the National Society for the Prevention of Cruelty to Children, which had operated in Ireland from 1889 to 1956.

 The first Irish branch of the NSPCC was founded in Dublin in May 1889, with branches founded in Cork and Belfast in 1891.

 Services

 The ISPCC provides a wide range of services.
 Annually, ISPCC Childline has over 100,000 conversations with children, through its phone, online and web chat services.

-Childline is a free, anonymous and confidential service, that is available to children 24-hours a day by phone, text, and online web chat.
+Childline is a free, anonymous and confidential service that is available to children 24 hours a day by phone, text, and online web chat.

 The society publishes an annual report which details the volume and types of calls received and the reasons why children call.